lawnjarae/odroid-gluster-cluster/readme.md

 `$ sudo service sshd restart`

 ## Formatting the Hard Drives
-It is recommended to use XFS in a Gluster cluster.
+While Gluster works with any filesystem that supports extended attributes, it is recommended that you use XFS for bricks.

 Install `xfsprogs`:
 `$ sudo apt-get install xfsprogs`